By no means a coding master, these are some of the gold nuggets she's encountered in her code adventures. "Doing-it-meself," Lovelli says :)

 Chocolatey is a package manager for Windows.
 It can download, install, remove or upgrade apps from various places around the web directly from your computer.
 If you don’t have Chocolatey installed on your Windows machine yet, you will need to install it from the command line.

 Before installing Chocolatey, there are some basic things you need to know.
 Although the manager is very easy to install, uninstalling might be an issue.
 Getting it off your system is not as easy as just removing the Chocolatey folder.
-During installation, it will create a folder within C:\ProgramData, which is a hidden folder that can only be accessed using Windows Administrator role.
+During installation, it will create a folder within C:\ProgramData, which is a hidden folder that can only be accessed using the Windows Administrator role.

 You won’t be able to remove it from the list of available programs.
 And you’d have to remove the folder along with all the environment variables that come with it.
 It is probably safer not to uninstall Chocolatey and just let it stay in your system.